-The medical voucher program is a collaborative program with Reedsburg Area Medical Center, Reedsburg Physician Group, St. Clare Hospital and Medical Associates and the Health Department.
-A public health nurse will triage a client for acute care needs and then refer them to a physician, medication for the acute condition are also funded through this program.
-Funding is through the Reedsburg and St. Clare Hospital Foundations and Baraboo United Fund.
+The medical voucher program is a collaborative program with Reedsburg Physician Group, St. Clare Hospital, Sauk County Health Department, Sauk County Dean Clinics, Corner Drug Pharmacy, Reedsburg Area Medical Center Community Pharmacy, and Davis Duehr Dean clinics.
+A public health nurse will triage a client for acute care needs and then refer them to a provider.
+Medications for acute conditions are also funded through this program.
+Funding is through the Reedsburg and St. Clare Hospital Foundations, Baraboo Area United Fund, and St Vincent de Paul, Baraboo.

 To be eligible for a dental voucher a Sauk County resident must be low income (less than, or equal to, 200% federal poverty level), have no dental insurance and have an urgent dental need.
+This program is funded through a Baraboo Area United Fund grant.
+We currently have one dental clinic participating in the program.